Jmack2/Documentation/ET_Redux.md

 Now, you can begin the data reduction process.
 There are two different types of data reduction: live data reduction and the raw data manager.

-####Sample
-A single collection of a geologic material (usually rock or mineral) from one location.
+####Sample-A single collection of a geologic material (usually rock or mineral) from one location.
 A sample has a lab specific name and a unique identifier such as the IGSN provided by SESAR.

 Click Sample and then select ID-TIMS.
 The ID-TIMS Workflow Manager window will open.